 At Roosevelt, Newell set a record for the school with the most wins by a women’s basketball team since 2013-2014.
 She departs Roosevelt with a record of 59-62, including 16-14 this past season.
 Prior to joining the Roosevelt athletic department, Newell worked as the student athletic recruiter in undergraduate admissions at North Park University.

 During undergrad at Loyola University Chicago, Newell played point guard for the Ramblers.
 Following her 2010 graduation, she worked as director of operations for the Loyola women’s basketball program.
 One year later, she became the assistant women’s basketball coach and recruiting coordinator.

 In 2018, Newell earned a master’s degree in organization development from Roosevelt University.
 She is a graduate of Marian Catholic High School in Chicago Heights.

 Mother McAuley boasts a distinguished career as an athletic powerhouse, setting an impressive bar for young women's sports.
 More than 425 students are involved in one or more of our 12 interscholastic sports.

-McAuley teams have traveled to state championship competitions 38 times, and captured 18 State Championship titles.
+McAuley teams and individuals have traveled to state championship competitions more than 50 times, and captured 19 State Championship titles.
 In 2016, our volleyball team earned its 15th state title and recognition as #1 Team in the Nation by all four national polls: USA Today, Max Preps, PrepVolleyball.com and FloVolleyball.tv